 Katherine Green is an American Fine Artist from Wilton, Connecticut.
-She entered her first fine art show when she was 14 years old and won honorable mention.
-Winning honorable mention at this art show motivated her to continue working on her paintings, eventually studying Fine Art at the University of Colorado.
+She entered her first fine art show when she was 14 years old and won an honorable mention.
+Winning an honorable mention at this art show motivated her to continue working on her paintings, eventually studying Fine Art at the University of Colorado.
 Her mother, who also was an artist, was her first oil painting and watercolor teacher.
 Although her training was classical, today, she is a modern impressionist.

 About Katherine Green’s Process from Photo to Painting

 Undoubtedly, her focus is always on color.
 Katherine’s use of color is what makes her work unique and collectible.
 Color is her thing.
 All her work is through the eyes of the artist.

 Katherine starts by picking a theme and subject.
 Next, she develops her concept by using photographs. she transforms the photo into a watercolor expression of her experience.
 By using this approach, it allows her to deeply explore the subject.
-Whether, pastoral landscapes, nautical scenes, or breathtaking views, she creates an impression for the viewer.
+Whether, in pastoral landscapes, nautical scenes, or breathtaking views, she creates an impression for the viewer.
 Lastly, Katherine is known to develop a series around the theme that focuses on the subject.
 In conclusion, the colors emanate from the light changing.
 Her work is universal and timeless.
 As an investment, her past work and current work, do pass the test of time.

 Katherine paints in a variety of sizes.
 She paints miniatures to her largest work of 2.1 meters x 4.5 meters (7 feet x 14 feet) sold to a Roman architect for his villa in Tuscany, Italy.

 Katherine studied Fine Art, Studio at the University of Colorado, Boulder, under Gene Matthews.
 She holds a BFA in Fine Arts, Magna Cum Laude with Honors.
 Today, she continues her studies at museums, studying the great masters.
 Therefore, Art Museums are one of her favorite places.